Vendor vs Supplier: Understanding the Key Differences

 - Risk Management: By distinguishing between vendors and suppliers, businesses can better assess risks related to quality, delivery timelines, and pricing, making it easier to mitigate potential supply chain disruptions.

-Managing Vendors and Suppliers: The Role of Vendor Management Systems
+Managing Vendors vs Suppliers: The Role of Vendor Management Systems

 Effective management of both vendors and suppliers is essential for maintaining a smooth supply chain.
 One of the best ways to achieve this is through a Vendor Management System (VMS).